LeonRivera/SpringBoot-HR-ApiRest/README.md

 1.- Open the scriptBd.sql  located in resources/scriptBd.sql and run it in MYSQL

+2.- In the src/main/resources/application.properties modify the next lines with your values of mysql login

+spring.datasource.username=YOUR_USERNAME
+spring.datasource.password=YOUR_PASSWORD

-2.- Open the root folder of the project and execute the command: mvn clean install
+3.- Open the root folder of the project and execute the command: mvn clean install

-3.- Execute mvn-springboot:run
+4.- Execute mvn-springboot:run

 ------------------